Is a Japan Rail Pass Worth It? (2025 Update After Cost Increase)

 JR Passes for children cost half the amounts above (i.e ¥25,000 for a 7 Day Pass).

-I don’t think there’s any need to pay extra for the Green Pass (¥70,000 for a 7 Day Pass) to travel first class as we found standard class comfortable with plenty of leg room, tables, and power points.
+Most people won’t want to pay extra for the Green Pass (¥70,000 for a 7 Day Pass) to travel first class as standard class is comfortable with plenty of leg room, tables, and power points.

 The only time it might be worth considering is during holiday periods such as Golden Week in late April/early May when standard class trains are busy (you can make seat reservations, though).